 Another factor that can impact the price of HR software is the level of customisation that is available.
 Some HR software products are highly customisable, allowing organisations to tailor the product to their specific needs and requirements.
 On the other hand, some products may be more limited in terms of customisation, which can make them less expensive.

 Integration with other software systems such as payroll, HR recruitment software, employee onboarding software, and learning management systems (LMS), can also impact the HR software price.
-Many businesses use a variety of software systems to manage their operations, and having the ability to integrate HR software with these other systems can be highly beneficial.
+Many businesses use a variety of software systems to manage their operations, and having the ability to integrate HR data management software with these other systems can be highly beneficial.
 However, developing and maintaining these integrations can be complex, which can drive up the price of the HR software product.

 Additional reading: What is HR software?